devoworm/Digital-Bacillaria/Video_Frames/Readme.md

 # Video Frames

+<em>Note: The github GUI will not show all frames and truncate them to a 1000 pics, You can view each frame by cloning the repo</em>

 Folder 1 contains the frames for videos at https://drive.google.com/drive/u/1/folders/1hilD9WUrbrKf2_hERho-gPB-EWMpEoFG and a frame-extractor python code for the same.

 Folder 2 contains the frame for following videos.
 1. bacillaria-paxillifer-1
 2. bacillaria-paxillifer-2